Type: Package

 data

 Character.
-Column name for list names.
+Column name to use as list names.

 value_col

 Character.
-Column name for list values.
+Column name to collect as list values.

 Value